Lramseyer/vaporview/CONTRIBUTING.md

 While not necissarily a priority, I have a list of things that would greatly enhance the usability of this extension, but they're kind of difficult (for me at least) and I might need some help with these:

-- Rewriting performance critical components (like the renderer) in Web Assembly
+- ~~Rewriting performance critical components (like the renderer) in Web Assembly~~ It turns out that after porting the renderer to canvas, the Javascript implementation is more than fast enough.

 ## Extension overview